 Every HSU student going abroad is required to attend the pre-departure orientation.
 If you are a non-HSU student and are not in the area please contact the Center for International Programs to see how you can meet this requirement.
 Dates, times and locations are posted in the 'Announcements' box on the left hand side of this page.
 You only need to attend one of the sessions - choose the one that is most convenient for you.

 Make a coded list of bank account numbers, passwords, bill information etc. to take with you if you can’t remember them.
-Make 2 copies of all your important travel documents (one should go with you abroad in your suitcase, the other to a trusted individual).
+Make two copies of all your important travel documents (one should go with you abroad in your suitcase, the other to a trusted individual).
 Scanning documents and sending them to your e-mail is another way to make copies but remember – e-mail is not secure.

 - ISIC Card, Driver’s License, and any other Identification cards